Home » District Services » Facilities

 Lead Testing Results

-Since September 2016, the district has been continually receiving results of water quality testing that was performed in all North Colonie schools in accordance with legislation signed by Governor Cuomo on Sept.
-6. The new law requires all New York State public schools to test all sources of potable water for lead contamination.
-The State Department of Health and State Education Department have established an action level threshold of 15 parts per billion.
-Water sources that test higher must be immediately taken out of service and corrective action must be taken.
+Since September 2016, the district has been involved in water quality testing for all North Colonie school buildings in accordance with legislation that was signed into law in the same year.
+The law requires all New York State public schools to test all sources of potable water for lead contamination.

-The following list of protocols have been put into place if a water source came back above 15 parts per billion.
+The following list of protocols has been put into place if a water source came back above 5 parts per billion.

 • Shut off water to any affected sources until a second round of testing can be conducted